-The bushwalkers code of ethics contains extremely useful advice for ensuring you do not create fire risks.
-It is well worth any outdoor enthusiast reading it before going bush.
+The bushwalkers code of ethics contains extremely useful advice for ensuring you do not create fire risks while in the bush.
+It is well worth any outdoor enthusiast reading it in full.

 Only ever light a fire if you are certain it can be done safely.
 If in doubt, use a stove for cooking and thermal clothing for warmth.
 Never light a fire in environmentally sensitive areas, such as alpine regions, rainforest, canyons, or on bare rock.